Skip to contents

 ιt=E[It]=Rts=1GτsgenIts|t>G\begin{equation} \iota_t = E[I_t] = R_t \sum_{s=1}^G \tau^\text{gen}_s \, I_{t-s} \,|\, t > G \end{equation}

-where ItsI_{t-s} is the number of realized infections that occurred ss days before tt, and τgen=(τ1gen,τ2gen,,τGgen)\tau^\text{gen} = (\tau^\text{gen}_1, \tau^\text{gen}_2, \dots, \tau^\text{gen}_G) the discrete generation time distribution with maximum generation time GG.
+where ItsI_{t-s} is the number of realized infections that occurred ss days before tt and τgen\tau^\text{gen} is a discrete generation time distribution τgen=(τ1gen,τ2gen,,τGgen)\tau^\text{gen} = (\tau^\text{gen}_1, \tau^\text{gen}_2, \dots, \tau^\text{gen}_G) with maximum generation time GG.

 Realized infections